 Marine Meteorology and Space

 The Marine Meteorology and Space program sponsors innovative basic and applied research in the broad thrust areas of atmospheric prediction, atmospheric effects, air-sea interaction, marine boundary layer processes and space environment.
-Emphasis is placed on research aimed at improving data, analysis and prediction systems for describing and forecasting environmental parameters critical to Navy and Marine Corps operations in marine and littoral zones, tactical sensor support and prediction system development.
+Emphasis is placed on basic research aimed at improving the fundamental understanding of atmospheric processes, and applied research on the data, analysis and prediction systems for forecasting environmental parameters critical to Navy and Marine Corps operations in marine and littoral zones.
+Advanced technology development supports promising applied research from proof-of-concept through operational deployment.

 Research Concentration Areas